-So to honor some of the best television of this young century, we’ve gathered twenty series that best chart this cycle of rise, fall and consequence.
+So to honor some of the best television of this still-young century, we’ve gathered thirty series that best chart this cycle of rise, fall and consequence.
 Sometimes, the criminals are our heroes.
 Sometimes, it’s hard to tell who the show is fighting for.

 [Some criteria: We’ve stuck to shows that aired a majority of their episodes in the 2000s or later and only included scripted programming.
 The definition of a “crime show” is elastic, but if criminal activity (or the prosecution thereof) was central to the show’s ongoing plot, we deemed it eligible for this list.]

 What is now the granddaddy of the “Law and Order” world, “Law and Order: Special Victims Unit” remains one of the more compelling, if not questionably exploitative, crime shows out there.
 When it initially started we followed SVU detectives Benson and Stabler (Mariska Hargitay and Christopher Meloni, respectively) as they struggled to help victims of sexual assault and battery.
-The series has sparked conversations over its 20 years history, with Hargitay becoming a vocal proponent for the timely processing of rape kits.
-Sure, the series is often mocked for how badly some of the “sexually heinous” dialogue is delivered, but without it the world of criminal procedurals wouldn’t look like it does.
-Not to mention it gave us one of our favorite crime-fighting duos. — Kristen Lopez
+The series has sparked conversations over its 20 years history, including Hargitay becoming a vocal proponent for the timely processing of rape kits.
+Sure, the series is often mocked for how badly some of the “sexually heinous” dialogue is delivered, but without it the world of criminal procedurals wouldn’t look like it does (and it gave us one of our favorite crime-fighting duos). — Kristen Lopez